 Trusting and working closely with the attending physician should put a patient’s mind at ease.
 A dedicated surgeon will have a plan in place for helping patients handle treatment in the event the procedure does lead to the development of fat embolisms.
 Procedures for oxygenating arteries should be mapped out prior to surgery and fluid intake will generally be limited.
 Diuretics are a common solution as a method of minimizing the accumulation of fluid in the lungs.

-For additional information on surgical risks such as fat embolisms and how those risks can be reduced for a procedure you may be interested in, be sure to schedule your initial consultation at the Laser Lipo and Veins Center with Dr. Wright.
+For additional information on surgical risks such as fat embolisms and how those risks can be reduced for a procedure you may be interested in, be sure to schedule your initial consultation at the Laser Lipo and Vein Center with Dr. Wright.
 Experienced, caring and dedicated to your safety, patients will find a comprehensive approach helps them understand their options every step of the way.